 If you have ever played at any of the St Andrews courses, thinking back on the round, did you see any greenskeepers?
 I seriously doubt it.
 The St Andrews Links hosts hundreds of thousands of rounds every year.
 Despite this huge number of rounds, the courses stay in incredible condition, and you never see work being done (other than the odd bunker re-build mid-winter).
-To give a unique look at the dedicated and unseen group who keeps the Links in such great condition, I interviewed Gordon Muir, the Director of Greenskeeping at St Andrews Links.
+To give a unique look at the dedicated and unseen group who keeps the Links in such great condition, I interviewed Gordon Moir, the Director of Greenskeeping at St Andrews Links.

 How long have you been working at the St Andrews Links?

 I’ve been here almost 21 years.
 I started here in Sept 1991 as head greenkeeper on the Eden course and in October 2000 was promoted to my current position as Director of Greenkeeping.

 What previous positions did you hold before coming to St Andrews?

 I came up through the ranks at Fraserburgh Golf Club, a 27 hole members course in the NE of Scotland where I started as an apprentice and was head greenkeeper for 11 years before I left.